microsoft/pxt-adafruit/docs/ooblocks.md

 on button [A] pressed ...
 ```

-Methods like `digitalWrite` would get an annotation with a namespace in which to look
+Certain types, like `AnalogPin` and `DigitalPin`, are annotated with
+`//% fixedInstances`.
+Arguments of such types are replaced with drop-downs in Blocks.
+The contents of drop-downs is all global symbols annotated with `//% fixedInstance`
+(these are two distinct annotations) with compatible return type.

-for instances--we would scan it for all compatible instances.
-The code would be
-something like this:
+The code would be something like this:

 ```
 namespace pins {